8 minutes reading time (1567 words)

 Though there are virtually unlimited advantages and applications of a multiple monitor setup, we will briefly list some of the key and most common advantages and uses below:

-Use Programs Simultaneously
+Use Multiple Programs Simultaneously

 Reference Critical Information

 Dual monitors also allow you to have critical information displayed on one screen for reference purposes, while utilizing the second for your actual work.
 For example, one screen could have a PDF file with specific regulations while you are utilizing the other screen to generate a report in Microsoft Word.
 Likewise, dual monitors allow for easy comparisons between files.

 At Igniting Business, we are continually learning new programming languages or utilizing video tutorials.
 Frequently, we can be found viewing instructional videos on our secondary screen, while concurrently repeating the steps in the program on our primary screen.
+This promotes doing/repeating learned steps not just watching when completing training.
+We believe this increases the rate at which we learn and also can benefit new employees who are being trained or onboarded with new processes.

 Simple to Use